samfranz/Codewars/Readme.md

 ### Interested?

-If you're interested please use my [referral link](www.codewars.com/r/gfaO7w).
+If you're interested please use my referral link: https://www.codewars.com/r/gfaO7w.
 It does nothing for me besides giving me 'honor'.
 Hopefully you enjoy and if you're interested I have my answers in this repo.